Planning Is A Key Contributor To Mobile Project Success

-You’ve probably heard this many times over: Mobile devices are becoming increasingly popular within the workplace.
-Now, whether you’re sick of hearing it or not, there’s a reason why it’s being mentioned so often.
-If you don’t have a solid strategy in place to manage the use of these devices within your firm or organization, then you can expect to fumble, literally and figuratively, with all the smartphones, tablets and computers used to facilitate your business’ activities.
+You’ve probably heard many times over: Mobile devices are becoming increasingly popular within the workplace.
+Whether you’re sick of hearing it or not, there’s a reason why it’s being mentioned so often.
+If you don’t have a solid strategy in place to manage the use of these devices within your firm or organization, then you can expect to fumble with all the smartphones, tablets and computers used to facilitate your business’ activities.

 First of all, you have to decide if there is a need for a mobile device strategy.
 If you run a small privately-owned grocery store that has five or six employees or if you’re a freelance writer equipped with only a cellphone and laptop, chances are, it’s not necessary.
 If you have properly identified a need for it however, then it’s time to go full-force!
 Below are three important factors to consider before you do:

 Type of Business and Business Activities